 North Carolina Medicare Insurance Plans

-If you're a North Carolina resident looking for information on health options, here are a number of available programs related to Medicare.
+If you're a North Carolina resident looking for information about Medicare health options, here are a number of available programs.

 Medicare Supplement Insurance (Medigap) Policies

 If you're looking for supplemental policies, North Carolina has a wide variety of private Medigap plans that can help cover Medicare costs and plug the gaps in your insurance.
 Medicare supplemental plans become available within a six-month enrollment period at age 65.

 North Carolina had its own high-risk insurance pool in place until 2014 and has now been fully integrated into the federal Health Insurance Marketplace, which has sliding fees based on income.

 North Carolina has a form of mini-COBRA coverage, which according to North Carolina law gives you at least 18 months worth of limited coverage following a termination from your employment.

 North Carolina has four Medicare Savings Programs available, depending on your income level.

 - Qualified Medicare Beneficiaries (QMBs): For QMBs, North Carolina covers all premiums for Medicare Part B and all copayments and deductibles for Medicare Parts A and B. This program is for individuals at 100% of the poverty level.